snowdj/geocompr/01-introduction.md

 <!-- todo: which chapters? -->
 What distinguished geocomputation from  the (at the time) commonly used term 'quantitative geography', its early advocates proposed, was its emphasis on "creative and experimental" applications [@longley_geocomputation_1998] and the development of new tools and methods [@openshaw_geocomputation_2000]:
 "GeoComputation is about using the various different types of geodata and about developing relevant geo-tools within the overall context of a 'scientific' approach."
-This book aims to go beyond teaching methods and code: by the end of it you should be able use your geocomputational skills, to do "practical work that is beneficial or useful" [@openshaw_geocomputation_2000].
+This book aims to go beyond teaching methods and code: by the end of it you should be able to use your geocomputational skills, to do "practical work that is beneficial or useful" [@openshaw_geocomputation_2000].

 Our approach differs from early adopters such as Stan Openshaw, however, in its emphasis on reproducibility and collaboration.
 At the turn of the 21^st^ Century it was unrealistic to expect readers to be able to reproduce code examples, due to barriers preventing access to the necessary hardware, software and data.